C. Marcella Carollo

 C. Marcella Carollo worked as a professional astronomer for 25 years between 1994 and 2019.
 Her scientific career was ended by the ETH Zürich who, following accusations that she had bullied students, made her the first Professor to be dismissed at ETH Zurich in the 165 years of its history.
 Carollo has maintained her innocence against these accusations, publicly commenting on her case in terms that indicate "academic mobbing".
 The dismissal was appealed unsuccessfully to the Swiss Federal Administrative Court.

-The case has attracted considerable controversy.
-It has become a prime exhibit in the debate about due process and the preservation of basic legal rights within academia, especially in German-speaking universities.

 Education

 Carollo began her studies at the University of Palermo where she earned a laurea degree in physics in 1987, with a specialization in biophysics.
 She worked for more than four years outside of academia before starting a PhD in astrophysics at Ludwig Maximilian University of Munich, where she graduated in 1994.